Yivan000/lrc/README.md

 )
 ```

-If the LRC is extended, then that particular line will have these as arguments:
+If the LRC is extended, then that particular line will have these as the `args`:

 ```dart
 <String, Object>{